labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 .. image:: img/bas5.png
 	:width: 100%

 2. In the select menu, choose the gene cart where you want to copy this selection.
-It will be the ’destination’ cart.
+It will be the 'destination' cart.

 .. image:: img/bas6.png
 	:width: 25%

 3. Click on the **COPY SELECTION TO** button.
-4. The Genomic Objects selected in the first cart will be copied into the ’destination’ cart.
-These Genomic Objects will remain in the first cart and won’t be deleted.
+4. The Genomic Objects selected in the first cart will be copied into the 'destination' cart.
+These Genomic Objects will remain in the first cart and won't be deleted.

 .. image:: img/bas7.png
 	:width: 100%